ryzokuken/mf2-docs/guide-v2.md

 **EXAMPLE**
 ```
-.input {$count :number}
+.match {$count :number}
-.match {$count}
 one {{You have {$count} notification.}}
 *   {{You have {$count} notifications.}}
 ```

 The annotation on the variable `$count` determines how selection is done.
-In this case, the annotation `:number` means that `$count` is examined based on its plural category. `:number` is an example of a _selector function_.
+In this case, the annotation `:number` means that `$count` is examined as a numerical value based on its plural category, which happens to be the default selection category for numbers (the other options include ordinal categories for instance). `:number` is an example of a _selector function_.
 You might remember that `:number` is also a _formatting function_.
 Some functions are both a selector and a formatter, while others can only be one or the other.

 The `.match` keyword has to be followed by an expression: in this case, `{$count}`.
 We call `{$count}` the _selector_ of a matcher.